dparlevliet/elastic-firewall/README.md

 An unobtrusive, non-assuming elastic service for your cloud cluster.
 Currently it is designed to only listen for a ping message from your servers when they come online or go offline and update the firewall rules accordingly.
-But, it could technically do a lot more than that if the need arises.

-If the needs for this project expand, the name will be adjusted to something more generic.

 Visual Overview